Chapter 12Testing, evaluation, and trace discipline

 The architectural commitments from Chapters 56 make this layer testable: bounds, validators, and policy gates are deterministic and can be asserted directly.
 Tests should cover:

-Treat these tests as table stakes; coverage gaps here cause incidents.
+Treat these tests as the minimum; coverage gaps here cause incidents.
 A useful coverage metric is the governance event matrix: a list of every governance event class crossed with a list of every condition under which the event class fires, asserted to be covered by tests.
 Gaps in the matrix are gaps in the test suite.

 Layer 2: Agent behavior within the envelope